 - Over high heat, add 1-2 tablespoons of oil to a cast iron skillet (or whatever skillet you have on hand).
 Once the skillet is very hot, carefully add the pork roast and sear on each side for about 10-15 seconds until a nice crust forms.

 - Transfer pork roast to a crockpot along with apple cider vinegar and water.
-Cook on high heat for 4 hours or on low heat for 8 hours.
+Cook on low heat for 7-8 hours.
 When done, pork will be very tender and pull apart easily with a fork.

 - About 15 minutes before you are ready to eat the roast, make the balsamic glaze.
 Add all balsamic glaze ingredients to a saucepan.
 Cook over medium-low heat until sauce thickens and turns into a glaze, stirring frequently, about 10-15 minutes.

 - Remove pork from the crockpot and serve with the balsamic glaze.